 Please note that employment taxes (i.e., Social Security taxes) and premiums for employer-provided benefits will be deducted from a participant's compensation prior to salary deferrals and catch-up contributions.

 Federal law limits the amount of salary deferrals that can be contributed to the Plan and to all 403(b) plans, 401(k) plans and other similar type of plans in which an individual participates in any calendar year.

-Salary deferrals made to the IU Retirement Savings Plan are not limited by this salary deferral contribution limit.
+Salary deferrals made to the IU 457(b) Retirement Plan are not limited by this salary deferral contribution limit.